Ten Things Every Influencer Should Know About Working with Brands

-One of the most highly requested topics from my Behind the Blog survey was brand work and sponsorships.
-While I know there are plenty of new bloggers out there just wanting to know the basics and where to start, I also know there are plenty of you who have established a few great partnerships and are looking to take it to the next level.
+One of the most highly requested topics of discussion is consistently brand work and sponsorships.
+While I know there are many newer bloggers out there just wanting to know the basics and where to start, I also know there are plenty of you who have established a few great partnerships and are looking to take it to the next level.

-Let's talk working with brands.
-SO many avenues we could go down, by the way (and I definitely plan to explore this topic more) but I want to start off with a quick call-to-action list of ten things that every blogger should know about working with brands.
+In today’s post, I want to outline a quick call-to-action list of ten things that every influencer should know about working with brands.

 One of the questions that continuously comes up when it comes to working with brands is, "How many followers do I need before I start pitching to brands?"
 While I could put a number on it and give you a ballpark of, say, 10,000 followers on your socials, it's more about what you've got to show for yourself as an established influencer.